Reston Area Marriage and Family Therapy Schools

 University of Maryland at College Park

 The University of Maryland's Master of Science in Couple and Family Therapy degree program prepares students to obtain state licensure as marriage and family therapists in Maryland; the program requirements generally meet those required of others states' licensing requirements.
 The curriculum of this program teaches students how to apply therapy models and treat families or couples seeking to resolve issues through therapy.
-Admission is granted to about 10 students each year.

 Master of Science in Couple and Family Therapy